marcinduma/LTRCLD-2557/docs/use-case1.md

 # Use-case 01 - Stretched VRF

-**Previous tasks were focusing on infrastructure configuration, from now on, infrastructure is ready and will be working on logical topology.**
+**Previous tasks were focusing on infrastructure configuration, from now on infrastructure is ready and will be working on logical topology.**

 First use-case task will focus on: